DBraun/PyTorchTOP-cpumem/README.md

 	-- Added CUDA NVCC flags for: -gencode;arch=compute_75,code=sm_75 -- Configuring done
 	-- Generating done
-	-- Build files have been written to: /path/to/PyTorchTOP-cpumem/build If it works, you should end up with a Visual Studio solution inside `build`.
-Open `PyTorchTOP.sln`, select the Release build and press F5 to build the DLL and launch TouchDesigner.
+	-- Build files have been written to: /path/to/PyTorchTOP-cpumem/build_release If it works, you should end up with a Visual Studio Solution `build_release\PyTorchTOP.sln`.
+Open it and select the Release build.
+Press F5 to build the DLL and launch TouchDesigner.

+The steps to build a debug-mode Visual Studio solution are similar.
+Instead of `build_release`, make a folder `build_debug`.

+    mkdir build_debug
+    cd build_debug
+    set DEBUG=1
+    cmake -DCMAKE_PREFIX_PATH=/path/to/libtorch ..

+Now you can build `build_debug\PyTorchTOP.sln` in Debug mode.
+You should copy the `.pdb` files from the libtorch folder to this repo's `Plugins` folder in order to help with stack traces during debugging.

 ### Neural Style Transfer